Gypsy Cob Breed Standard

 HISTORY OF THE GYPSY COB

-To understand the Gypsy Cob Breed Standard – which was written for the original Gypsy Cob (Traditional Gypsy Cob) – it is important to know the history of the breed and therefore why the original Gypsy Cob (Traditional Gypsy Cob) is a driving cob that can be ridden.
+To understand the Gypsy Cob Breed Standard, it is important to know the history of the breed and, therefore, why the Gypsy Cob is a driving cob that can be ridden.

-NOTE: Although the Traditional Cob of Ireland (Irish Cob) and the Traditional Cob of the UK (original Gypsy Cob) share the same unique Traditional Cob breed characteristics – a powerful compact build with ample muscle and bone, an abundance of leg hair/feathering and a luxuriant mane and tail capable of growing to a substantial length – the main difference between the two breed types is structural.
-Whereas the Traditional Cob of Ireland (Irish Cob) is a riding cob that can be driven, the Traditional Cob of the UK (Gypsy Cob) is a driving cob that can be ridden.
+NOTE: Although the Irish Cob and Gypsy Cob are the same breed (Traditional Cob) and therefore share the same unique Traditional Cob breed characteristics – a powerful compact build with ample muscle and bone, large joints and an abundance of leg hair/feathering and a luxuriant mane and tail capable of growing to a substantial length – the main difference between the two Traditional Cob breed types is structural.
+Whereas the Irish Cob is a riding cob that can be driven, the Gypsy Cob is a driving cob that can be ridden.

 Modern Gypsy Cob

-Since the 2000s the original Gypsy Cob (Traditional Gypsy Cob) has become modernised.
-Not only does the modern Gypsy Cob have a wider range of colour, but it is also regarded as more refined than the original Gypsy Cob.
+Since the 2000s, the Gypsy Cob has become modernised.
+Not only does the modern Gypsy Cob have a wider range of colour, but it is also regarded as more refined ('showier') than the original Gypsy Cob.

-Although the original Gypsy Cob has been modernised, the modern Gypsy Cob has retained the driving cob structure (the dimensions and proportions attributed to the driving cob including the driving cob shoulder and chest) of the original Gypsy Cob (Traditional Gypsy Cob) and therefore also the emphasised movement action of the original Gypsy Cob.
-Although the modern Gypsy Cob has a sweet head it may not be quite as sweet as the head of the original Gypsy Cob.
+Although the original Gypsy Cob has been modernised, the modern Gypsy Cob has retained the driving cob structure (the dimensions and proportions attributed to the driving cob, including the driving cob shoulder and chest) of the original Gypsy Cob and therefore also the emphasised movement action of the original Gypsy Cob.
+Although the modern Gypsy Cob has a sweet head, it may not be quite as sweet as the head of the original Gypsy Cob.

 Language